Students will possess improved linguistic skills and increased communicational knowledge.

 - Students will be comfortable with and sensitive to issues of multiculturalism by learning to appreciate language as a vehicle of culture, as expressing a basic vision of reality and by interacting with members of another culture, abroad or at home.

 - Students will understand the value of diversity by learning how people of other cultures think and communicate, view the world, live their daily lives, express their creativity and make value judgments.

-- Students will have an improved sense of aesthetic awareness, by knowing the significant works of literature, art, music, cinema, etc. produced by another culture and by being able to appreciate different artistic perspectives and viewpoints.
+- Students will have an improved sense of aesthetic awareness, through understanding the significant works of literature, art, music, cinema, etc. produced by another culture and by being able to appreciate different artistic perspectives and viewpoints.